geekrelief/genit/README.md

 # genit
-The `gen` macro implements a small DSL that works like an anonymous proc but for templates.
-It's more powerful than a template but less powerful than a macro, and can be used to inline, repetitive code.
+The `gen` macro implements a small DSL that works like an inline proc but for templates which can be used to inline, repetitive code.

 ---